-This weekend Scots around the world will celebrate Burns Night, in commemoration of Scotland's national poet, Robert Burns.
+Each year on 25 January, Scots around the world celebrate Burns Night, in commemoration of Scotland's national poet, Robert Burns.
 A traditional feature of the 'Burns Supper' is a steaming plate of Scotland's national dish, the haggis.
-But there is often some confusion (or lack of knowledge!) about what haggis actually is - so here's my guide to what Burns himself described as the "Great chieftain o' the puddin-race".
+But there is often some confusion (or lack of information!) about what haggis actually is - so here's my guide to what Burns himself described as the "Great chieftain o' the puddin-race".

 Contrary to some humorous representations, the haggis is not in fact an animal native to Scotland.
 It suits the Scottish sense of humour for locals to tease visitors about going haggis-spotting in the Highlands, or hunting parties to catch this shy creature - and think what sport we would have if this were actually the case!

 The traditional haggis recipe is sheep-based, using sheep's lungs, liver and and heart finely chopped or minced together with onion, oats, suet and a blend of spices and seasoning.
-Originally the ingredients were combined in the skin of the sheep's stomach, before being boiled, but in recent times this element of tradition has been superceded by the use of synthetic casings.
+Originally the ingredients were combined in the skin of the sheep's stomach, before being steamed or boiled, but in recent times this element of tradition has been superseded by the use of synthetic casings.

 As described, it is understandable that haggis might sound a little unappetising (and indeed one of the great misconceptions about haggis focuses on its unpleasant-sounding ingredients) but its flavour is rich and spicy and incredibly tasty.
 Vegetarian options are commonly available, but food puritans (from a nation that also consumes deep-fried Mars bars....) cry foul at these unnatural gastronomic creations.